Explainable Goal-Driven Agents and Robots -- A Comprehensive Review: Explanation Generation Techniques for XGDAI

 \subsection{Hybrid XGDAI}

+From the literature search, methods are designated as Hybrid XGDAI if they possess elements of Deliberative and Reactive methods.
+Hybrid agents typically combine the instinctive responses of Reactive methods with the complex reasoning capabilities of Deliberative methods.

-\subsubsection{Perceptual-cognitive explanation (PeCoX) – Domain-agnostic}
+\subsubsection{Perceptual-Cognitive eXplanation (PeCoX) – Domain-agnostic}

-PeCoX is a framework proposed by \citet{neerincx2018using} for the creation of explanations that explore the cognitive and perceptual dimensions of the behaviour of an agent (Fig. \ref{fig11}).
-PeCoX's perceptual XAI explains the perceptual aspect of the agent's behavior using a proposed Intuitive Confidence Measure (ICM) \cite{van2018icm} and a method of contrastive explanations \cite{robeer2018contrastive} that involve the classification of facts and foils, e.g. 'How did you arrive at this outcome (the fact) rather than the other (the foil)?'.
+PeCoX is a framework proposed by\citet{neerincx2018using} to create explanations that explore the cognitive and perceptual dimensions of the behavior of an agent (Fig. \ref{fig11}).
+PeCoX's perceptual XAI explains the perceptual aspect of the agent's behavior using a proposed Intuitive Confidence Measure (ICM) \cite{van2018icm} and a method of contrastive explanations \cite{robeer2018contrastive} that involve the classification of facts and foils, e.g., 'How did you arrive at this outcome (the fact) rather than the other (the foil)?'.
 PeCoX's perceptual XAI is model-agnostic, relying entirely on any learned model's input, output, and prospective feedback on that output.
-The ICM (or uncertainty) measured the expected performance of the machine learning model on any specific classification or decision.
+The ICM (or uncertainty) measures the expected performance of the machine learning model on any specific classification or decision.
+The perceptual XAI's diagnostic method to probe the agent behavior is thus purely reactive.

 PeCoX's cognitive XAI selects goals, beliefs, and 'emotions' to explain why the agent chooses a certain action.
-This is similar to the BDI explanation models \cite{harbers2010design}).
-The model considers explanations from the intentional stance \cite{dennett1978three}, i.e. the notion that an agent's action depends on its built-in intention, beliefs, or goals.
-PeCoX XAI includes another cognitive function: 'emotion', e.g. 'I expect (emotion) you would exercise regularly since I want (goal) you to be physically fit and I suspect (belief) you are not currently exercising adequately' \cite{harbers2010guidelines} \cite{doring2003explaining}.
+This is similar to the BDI explanation models \cite{harbers2010design}.
+The model considers explanations from the intentional stance \cite{dennett1978three}, i.e., the notion that an agent's action depends on its built-in intention, beliefs, or goals.
+PeCoX XAI includes another cognitive function: 'emotion', e.g., 'I expect (emotion) you would exercise regularly since I want (goal) you to be physically fit, and I suspect (belief) you are not currently exercising adequately' \cite{harbers2010guidelines} \cite{doring2003explaining}.
 PeCoX's cognitive framework is designed to be domain-agnostic.
+The cognitive XAI relies on Ontology Design Patterns for reasoning and communication, and Interaction Design Patterns for shaping multimodal communications.
+Therefore, the cognitive XAI qualifies as a deliberative XGDAI.

-\subsection{Explanation Generation Techniques in Application Scenarios}
+\subsection{Explanation Generation Techniques In Application Scenarios}